 Vuforia supports handheld scanners with ARKit enabled and inbuilt LiDAR sensors and professional depth scanners.

-Use the Vuforia Area Target Creator app for handheld devices to scan, create, and test your Area Target, all within one session and application.
-See the guides on Scanning an Environment and the Vuforia Area Target Creator App for information on scanning with a handheld device.
+Use the Vuforia Creator App to scan, create, and test your Area Target, all within one session and application.
+See the guides on Scanning an Environment and the Vuforia Creator App for information on scanning with a handheld device.

 Other scans generated from the supported professional devices list can be converted into Area Targets with the ATG.
 Each scanner requires specific preparations and investments and will also vary in their output files from digital meshes to point clouds.
 Please see the guides for each brand to learn more on getting a scan suitable for import into the ATG.